Overview

 7

-and costs will reduce any amount of money a Client will make on their investments over time.
-When a Client’s
+Fees and costs will reduce any amount of money a Client will make on their investments over time.
+When

-account value grows, whether through deposits or an increase of asset value, SIG will earn more Advisory
+a Client’s account value grows, whether through deposits or an increase of asset value, SIG will earn more

-Fees.
-The Advisor may, therefore, have an incentive to encourage Clients to increase assets in their accounts.
+Advisory Fees.
+The Advisor, therefore, has an incentive to encourage Clients to increase assets in their

-As a registered investment advisor and a fiduciary, SIG has a duty to always act in good faith and to place
+accounts.
+As a registered investment advisor and a fiduciary, SIG has a duty to always act in good faith

-Clients’ interest first and foremost.
-At SIG’s discretion, the Client may combine the account values of family
+and to place Clients’ interest first and foremost.
+At SIG’s discretion, the Client may combine the account

-members to determine the applicable Advisory Fee.
-Combining account values will increase the calculated
+values of family members to determine the applicable Advisory Fee.
+Combining account values will

-asset total, which may result in the Client paying a reduced Advisory Fee based on the available breakpoints
+increase the calculated asset total, which can result in the Client paying a reduced Advisory Fee based on

 Investment Management, Financial Planning and Consulting Service Fees

-SIG may provide investment management, financial planning or other consulting services for individuals,
+SIG provides investment management, financial planning or other consulting services for individuals,

-is negotiated, the fee will be payable in full in advance for engagements lasting not more than six months.
-If
+fee is negotiated, the fee will be payable in full in advance for engagements lasting not more than six

-a yearly flat fee is charged, it will be paid quarterly in advance in four installments.
-Payment terms will be
+months.
+If a yearly flat fee is charged, it will be paid quarterly in advance in four installments.
+Payment

-outlined in the agreement between SIG and the Client.
-The Advisor’s fixed fees are predicated on the
+terms will be outlined in the agreement between SIG and the Client.
+The Advisor’s fixed fees are

 ERISA

-management agreement between SIG and the ERISA Plan Client.
-As such, SIG is subject to specific duties and
+investment management agreement between SIG and the ERISA Plan Client.
+As such, SIG is subject to

-obligations under ERISA and the Internal Revenue Code (the “IRC”) that include, among other things, restrictions
+specific duties and obligations under ERISA and the Internal Revenue Code (the “IRC”) that include, among

 Fees Associated with Independent Managers

-SIG for a Client’s account, where appropriate, will assess its own fee schedule or management expenses,
+by SIG for a Client’s account, where appropriate, will assess its own fee schedule or management

-which will be disclosed in advance in writing via agreements, fund offering documents and/or other
+expenses, which will be disclosed in advance in writing via agreements, fund offering documents and/or

-subscription documents signed by the Client.
-Independent Managers (especially private equity or hedge
+other subscription documents signed by the Client.
+Independent Managers (especially private equity or

-funds) may also charge additional performance-based fees, which will also be included in any Client
+hedge funds) in some cases also charge additional performance-based fees, which will also be included

-agreements.
-The Independent Manager charges their fees separate from, and in addition to, SIG’s Advisory
+in any Client agreements.
+The Independent Manager charges their fees separate from, and in addition to,

-Fee described above.
-Most hedge funds or private equity funds will operate as pooled investment vehicles,
+SIG’s Advisory Fee described above.
+Most hedge funds or private equity funds will operate as pooled

 Important Note About Additional Fees

-In addition to advisory and underlying investment fees, Client accounts may also be subject to various
+In addition to advisory and underlying investment fees, Client accounts will also be subject to various

-disclosed in each fund’s prospectus.
-A Client may be able to invest in any of these products directly, but would
+are disclosed in each fund’s prospectus.
+A Client may be able to invest in any of these products directly, but

-not receive the services of SIG, which are designed, among other things, to assist the Client in determining
+would not receive the services of SIG, which are designed, among other things, to assist the Client in

-which products are most appropriate for each Client, and to provide ongoing monitoring and rebalancing of
+determining which products are most appropriate for each Client, and to provide ongoing monitoring

 Private Fund Management Services